About this course

 Coaching not only enables the individual learner to tailor the programme to meet their needs, but it also provides the opportunity for the organisation to propose business critical skills and values which can become a part of the development activities.
-It is important to develop skills in coaching others, as well as being supported by a coach.
-Peer coaching is incorporated to develop skills and practice as a coach with a peer on the programme.

 This will be adopted as a supportive and collaborative approach to learning to manage.
 Action learning will be used to support personal development, where issues and challenges from the workplace can be discussed.
-This approach to management learning provides a forum to bring ideas, thoughts and issues and allow a collaborative learning process to develop ideas for action.

 For each theme there is the possibility of designing an in-company project or series of projects to ensure that business needs are met.
-It presents an opportunity for knowledge and skills to be applied to practice by delivering something of value to the organisation

 All assignments are focused on personal and professional development through reports, essays projects and portfolio development.